eriknovak/model-ner-transformers/README.md

 ```

 After about 1 hour of training the above command will build a model and will
 be located in the `/models` folder.
-The default model path is:
+The default format of the model path is:

 ```bash
 ./models/xlm-roberta-base-conll2003.ckpt